 Cost of term life insurance

-While smoking considerably affects your life insurance rates, your age has even a greater impact.
-In fact, it is the primary factor influencing your cost of life insurance.
-For this reason, it’s wise to purchase life insurance as early as possible.
+While smoking considerably affects your life insurance rates, your age has an even greater impact.
+In fact, it is the primary factor influencing your cost of insurance.
+For this reason, it's wise to purchase insurance as early as possible.
 The longer you wait, the more your premium rates will go up solely on age — and understandably so.
 The older you are, the fewer years you are expected to live.

 Prices in the chart below are based on a 20-year term with $100,000 in coverage.

-Keep in mind: You can lower life insurance rates by paying premiums annually.
+Keep in mind: You can lower insurance rates by paying premiums annually.
 Most life insurance providers in Canada offer a discount — generally between 2% and 5% — if you pay annually.

 Prices in the chart below are based on a 10-year term with $50,000 in coverage.